el-tocino/sentences/README.md

 /tools/findsource.py /path/to/source.txt /path/to/transcription/text/files/
 ```

-The script will update the transcription text files with the top 3 guesses that it pulls from the source text sentences.
+The script will update the transcription text files with the top guess that it pulls from the source text sentences.
 It works on a directory at a time since it parses the source text into discrete sentences for comparing.
 Doing that once per file would be a time suck.

 ### knobs to tweak

 The silence length is probably the big one.
 I found a happy medium for the material I was using.
 It hits about 80% of sentence break points on the material I used.
 Some bits would probably benefit from a more fine-tuned length.
 It's quick on any modern machine, so don't be afraid to try changing the value to fit your source audio ( .66 in split.sh is the value I have now).

-Depending how good a transcription you're getting, you can change the matching limit from 3 to 2 (or 1?): alter the "limit = 3" line in findsource.py.

 ### travails